 We have published a lot of games, but we’ve had as many canned.
-Nobody saw Dark Hermetic Order, Flying Circus, Bloodline, Conjure, King of Wall Street, Deadline News, Cops and Robbers and a host of other things; even though all these titles were green lit and contracted for.
+Nobody saw Dark Hermetic Order, Flying Circus, Bloodline, Conjure, King of Wall Street, Deadline News, Cops and Robbers.
+Even though all these titles were green lit and contracted for.
 Why?
 Because they were killed by publishers for reasons largely outside our control.

-Our last batch of products: Dune, Loco, Action Man and the current crop in development were mostly on time or, if delayed, done so to add features.
+Our last batch of products: Dune, Loco, Action Man and the current crop in development were mostly on time.
 The first four published games, however, were between six and fourteen months late.
 Since we were working on fixed-price contracts this cost us dear.
 We learned some enormously valuable lessons about development, code reuse, project management, personnel management, testing, scheduling, publisher relations and deal making from these disasters that have helped the company improve dramatically.
 However, it took us something like four years to learn these lessons and put them into practice.

 Finally, only two of the first ten people I hired are still with the company.
-Actually, I think this is pretty good compared to the norm; but in the context of starting up a business, this says that it is hard to find and retain the right staff.
+Actually, I think this is pretty good compared to the norm.
+In the context of starting up a business, this says that it is hard to find and retain the right staff.